Attendance and Absence

 If the Principal authorises the leave of absence, it is expected that the child’s attendance will be of a satisfactory level both prior to and after the date covered by the request.

 If the Principal refuses the leave of absence, and the absence is recorded as unauthorised, the headteacher may refer the matter to the local authority requesting that a penalty notice be issued.
-A Penalty Notice is £60 if paid within 21 days of receipt, rising to £120 if paid after 21 days but within 28 days.
+The first penalty notice issued to a parent in respect of a particular pupil will be charged at £160 if paid within 28 days.
+This will be reduced to £80 if paid within 21 days.
 If the penalty is not paid in full by the end of the 28 day period the local authority may prosecute for the offence to which the notice applies.
 Where there is more than one child, each parent/carer may be issued with a Penalty Notice in respect of each child.

 Issues parents/carers need to be aware of